dziaoure/ai-ml-ucberkeley/practical-application-2/README.md

-# Practical Appication 2: What Drives the Price of a Car?
+# Practical Application 2: What Drives the Price of a Car?

 > **📌 Note:**
 > To run the Jupyter notebook, please download the `vehicles.csv` dataset and place it in the `data/` folder.